Vegas Oil and Gas

 Vegas Oil and Gas S.A. is a company based in Egypt focusing on petroleum exploration and gas exploration.
-Headquartered in Athens, but mainly operating from the Cairo suburb of Maadi.
+It is headquartered in Athens, but mainly operates from the Cairo suburb of Maadi.

 Vegas is wholly owned by the Vardinogiannis family.

 Activities

 Vegas is also a large E&P group of companies with assets in USA, Egypt and Yemen.

 It is 50% shareholder and operator of the NW Gemsa concession, Circle Oil have a 40% interest and Sea Dragon Energy have the remaining 10%.
 Oil production from the NW Gemsa concession peaked at 9000 oilbbl/d.
 All gas currently produced from the field is flared, due to sub-economic, low volumes.

 Vegas is a 35% shareholder in the Alam El Shawish West concession, with Shell Egypt (operator, 40%), GDF Suez 25%.

 It is operator and 50% shareholder of the East Ghazalat concession (Western Desert), with TransGlobe Energy Corporation holding the remaining 50%.